ito-org/STRICT/README.md

 - To exchange bandwidth for post-computation, a ratchet with pre- and post-generation capabilities could be used.
 - During contact, if the BLE constraints permit a connection, a key exchange can be performed.
 Messages encrypted with the resulting key can be appended to the published IDs.
-- Das Speichern des ICD-10 Codes bei den Hochgeladenen PIDs um eine Infektionsspezifische Risikoberechnung und Handlungsanweisung zu liefern.
+- Saving ICD-10 Codes with uploaded PIDs to calculate the risk of infection separately for every one of them and give specific advice.

 ## Risk assessment